Skip to Main Content

 J.D./LL.M.
 International Studies (Abroad)

-Students accepted into this J.D./LL.M. program receive their J.D. degree from Villanova and their LL.M. (or other approved degree) in a general or specialized area of international law from a host law school located abroad, usually in a total of three to three and one-half years, depending upon which law school abroad the students attend.
-The students spend the first two years at Villanova, during which time they must successfully complete all first-year courses and graduation requirements.
-During the spring of the students’ second year at Villanova, they may apply for admission into the J.D/LL.M.
+Students accepted into this J.D./LL.M. program receive their J.D. degree from Villanova and their LL.M. in a general or specialized area of international law from either the University of Edinburgh or Leiden Law School in three academic years and approximately three additional months.
+The students spend the first two years at Villanova, during which time they must successfully complete all first-year courses and upper-division graduation requirements.
+During the summer of the post-1L year, students may apply for admission into the J.D/LL.M.
 International Studies program.
-Admission is highly competitive, and enrollment is limited.
-Admission is based upon a student’s application and academic record (including classwork, grade point average, and professors’ recommendations, discretion of the Associate Dean for Academic Affairs and the Dean).
-Eligibility to apply will be determined by Villanova, and admission will be determined by the host school abroad.
-If admitted, the student will spend the third year of law study at the host law school abroad.
-Students must earn at least two-thirds of the credits required by Villanova for graduation before studying abroad for their third year.
+Admission is competitive, and enrollment is limited.
+The Director of International Programs makes admission decisions based on a student’s application and academic record (including classwork, grade point average, and professors’ recommendations).
+To be eligible to participate in the program, students should be within the top third of their class following their 1L year.
+Students outside the top third may receive a discretionary waiver to participate in the program, provided that the Associate Dean for Academic Affairs determines that their cumulative GPA and rank likely places them on track to become competitive candidates following a third semester of grades.
+Students with a GPA below 3.0, however, are ineligible to participate or to receive a waiver to participate in the program.
+Admitted students spend their third year of law study abroad.
+Students must earn two-thirds of the credits that Villanova requires for graduation prior to studying abroad for their third year.

-Awarding of the J.D. and LL.M. degrees is conditioned upon successful completion of all courses at Villanova and all courses and requirements, including successful completion of any thesis or dissertation requirement, at the host law school abroad.
-That is, the courses taken at the LL.M. host law school count toward the Villanova J.D. degree.
-Because it would normally take at least four years to complete both degrees, an overall cost savings typically results.
-Students who participate in the program will be eligible to graduate from Villanova with Latin honors (i.e., summa cum laude, magna cum laude, and cum laude) based upon their cumulative grade point average earned during their two years of study in residence at Villanova Law School, when compared with the three-year cumulative grade point average of their original graduating class.
+Students who participate in the program will be eligible to graduate from Villanova Law with Latin honors based upon their cumulative GPA earned during their two years of study at Villanova Law.
+That cumulative GPA will be compared with the three-year cumulative GPA of their original graduating class.
 Students in the J.D./LL.M. program will also be eligible for membership in the Order of the Coif.
-However, students admitted into the J.D./LL.M. program should understand that because they will not be enrolled in courses on the Villanova Law campus during the third year, and because the academic year of the host school abroad may run for twelve months beginning in August or September, they will not be eligible for membership on the editorial board of one of Villanova’s law journals or on the Executive Board of the Moot Court Board.
-Students are, however, permitted to serve on the staff of the Law School’s law journals, at the discretion of the journals.
-Although the students may complete the LL.M. degree after their original class graduates from Villanova, it is possible for the students to walk with their class at graduation.
-Please note: due to the variation in schedules between Villanova and the host schools, students enrolled in the program must confirm their understanding that they may not be able to take the July bar examination that would have followed their original graduation date.
-Specifically, students enrolled in the J.D./LL.M.
-International Studies program may not be able to take a bar examination until, at the earliest, the February following their completion of both the Villanova and host school portions of their programs.
+But students admitted into the J.D./LL.M. program should understand that they will be ineligible for membership on the editorial board of one of Villanova’s law journals or on the Executive Board of the Moot Court Board.
+But students may, at the discretion of the journals, serve on the staff of the Law School’s journals.
+Admitted students will complete their LL.M. degree after their original J.D. class cohort graduates from Villanova Law.
+Nonetheless, admitted students may walk with their class at graduation if they have substantially progressed toward the completion of the LL.M. degree.
+Please note: due to the variation in schedules between Villanova and the host schools, students will be unable to sit for the July bar examination that follows their J.D. cohort’s graduation date.
+The following February bar examination is the earliest date they may sit for the bar.

 For more information, please contact the Director of International Programs.